ansys/pyaedt-toolkits-antenna/doc/source/getting_started/installation.rst

 Local build
 -----------

-This application can be deployed as a 'frozen' application using `pyinstaller
+This app can be deployed as a 'frozen' app using `pyinstaller
 <https://pypi.org/project/pyinstaller/>`_ with:

 .. code::